Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

 In a real image, we do not know the true value of the PSF size.
 If we simply choose a very large window function and rely on bright stars, our estimate of the PSF size will be quite noisy.
-Compounding this problem are the two additional facts that (1) we do not know which are the real stars (as opposed to bright galaxies or possible image artifacts) and (2) the brighter stars are themselves subject to additional biases due to saturation and other non-linear effects (c.f., ``the Brighter-Fatter'' effect, REF).
-To make a robust choice for the window function $sigma_w$, we choose a value such that the measured value of $\sigma_{\rm PSF}$ is 65\% of $\sigma_w$.
+Compounding this problem are the two additional facts that (1) we do not know which are the real stars (as opposed to bright galaxies or possible image artifacts) and (2) the brighter stars are themselves subject to additional biases due to saturation and other non-linear effects \citep[c.f., ``the Brighter-Fatter'' effect,][]{2014JInst...9C3048A,2015JInst..10C5032G}.
+To make a robust choice for $\sigma_w$, we choose a value such that the measured value of $\sigma^{\prime}_{\rm PSF}$ is 65\% of $\sigma_w$.
 The resulting second moment values are biased somewhat low (\approx 75\% of the truth value for the PS1 PSF profile), but are relatively unbiased as a function of brightness.

-To choose the value of $\sigma_W$, we try values of (1, 2, 3, 4.5, 6, 9, 12, 18) pixels $\approx$ (0.26, 0.51, 0.77, 1.15, 1.54, 2.3, 3.1, 4.6) arcseconds.
-For each of these values, we then select candidate PSF stars based on the distribution of the measured $\sigma_{x,x}, \sigma_{y,y}$ values.
-For each test value of $\sigma_w$, we determine the ratio $f = \frac{\sigma_{x,x} + \sigma{y,y}}{2 \sigma_w}$, i.e., the ratio of the window size to the observed PSF size.
-We interpolate to find a value of $\sigma_W$ for which $f$ is expected to be 0.65.
-We call this value the \code{MOMENTS_GAUSS_SIGMA}.
-We use an aperture with a radius of \code{PSF_MOMENTS_RADIUS} = 4$\times$ \code{MOMENTS_GAUSS_SIGMA} to select the pixels for the measurement.
+To choose the value of $\sigma_w$, we try a sequence of values spanning a range guaranteed to contain any reasonable seeing values.
+The values are specified in the \ippprog{psphot} recipe as \code{PSF.SIGMA.VALUES} and have the following values for PS1 PV3: (1, 2, 3, 4.5, 6, 9, 12, 18) pixels $\approx$ (0.26, 0.51, 0.77, 1.15, 1.54, 2.3, 3.1, 4.6) arcseconds.
+For each of these $\sigma_w$ values, we then select candidate PSF stars based on the distribution of the measured $\sigma^{\prime}_{\rm PSF}$ in the two principal directions: $\sigma_{x,x}$ and $\sigma_{y,y}$ (see Section~\ref{sec:psf.source.selection}, below).
+For each test value of $\sigma_w$, we determine the ratio $\rho_\sigma = \frac{\sigma_{x} + \sigma{y}}{2 \sigma_w}$, i.e., the ratio of the window size to the observed PSF size.
+We interpolate to find a value of $\sigma_w$ for which $\rho_\sigma$ is expected to be 0.65.
+We use an aperture with a radius of 4$\sigma_w$ to select the pixels for the measurement of the moments.

-Once \code{PSF_MOMENTS_SIGMA} has been determined, moments are measured as defined below.
+Once $\sigma_w$ has been determined, moments are measured as defined below.